LeBaux/coronavirus-remote-work-tools/README.md

 This is professional grade software highly regarded in tech community (or otherwise useful).

 1. **Zoom.us** is currently regarded as the best video conferencing software.
 Works on PC, MAC, Linux, Android, iPhone.
 Great for work and school.
 Navigating all the offerings is bit complicated, but overall it is very reliable software that works well even with poor internet connection.
-There are currently no discounts or special offers ([However there is a free version for mainland users and it is reportedly pretty popular, so it might come to rest of the world](https://news.ycombinator.com/item?id=22222121)).
+There are currently no discounts or special offers.
+[However there is a free version for mainland users and it is reportedly pretty popular, so it might come to rest of the world](https://news.ycombinator.com/item?id=22222121).
+The app itself has history of privacy and security issues.
+[It allowed attackers to take over any Mac, recetenly also Windows installations and it shared data with Facebook](https://www.businessinsider.com/zoom-facing-multiple-reported-security-issues-amid-coronavirus-crisis-2020-4).
+[Zoom's CEO addressed security concerns](4/yQFZy28sY4eSr-Bk1py92gh7xIsDtcQtgYTVWAMhAcmpNNgUQLEVxl4).
 2. **Miro.com** is basically online whiteboard for teams.
 Works well, sadly no extended free plans.
 3. **Slack.com** offers free live help session (20 minutes) for those who want to jump in ([source](https://twitter.com/stewart/status/1237815478535454722)).
 Doesn't feel like much of an help given the complexity of deploying slack in organisation.